-Whilst the index represents the top 30 companies, it does not own shares in them or have any direct investment whatsoever.
-Although there may be futures or options contracts over the DOW Jones index, the index itself is merely a representation of the movement of those 30 companies.
+Whilst the index represents the top 30 companies.
+It does not own shares in them or has any direct investment whatsoever.
+Although there may be futures or options contracts over the DOW Jones index.
+The index itself is merely a representation of the movement of those 30 companies.

 Therefore, the ETF (DIA) will replicate the performance of the DOW Jones index.

 ETF’s are quite diverse.
-There are literally thousands of them listed on the American exchanges, and their popularity is steadily increasing.
+There are literally thousands of them listed on the American exchanges.
+And their popularity is steadily increasing.
 Some also pass on the dividends they receive from the companies they are invested in, or provide access to exotic markets such as China, Brazil or Thailand.
-All the while, your capital is invested on the local market.
+All the while, your capital is invested in the local market.

 Here in Australian we have a fledgling ETF market.
 Volume activity is by no means excessive and suitable for short-term traders, but the liquidity is still sufficient for investors to gain exposure for medium to long-term positioning.

 The Australian Stock Exchange (ASX) provides ETFs for Australian indices and products, International, Commodity, Fixed Income (Bond), Currency and Cash.
 As investors continue looking for improving yields and managed Risk.
 These products are going to increase in volume activity.
 We will eventually see them become optionable.
 And that will open the flood gates for various strategies.